dolittle/Documentation/README.md

 - Match project
 - If project has not been cloned, clone it
 - Create a symbolic link to the Documentation folder within the project
+   + Important: Link should be created based on version, so that we get a specific version of documentation outputted (BuildVersion)
 - If project has been cloned, pull it
 - Figure out what type of API documentation to generate
   - If C# - build project, run DocFX